scaliwalker/edoardo_scali.github.io/research.md

 ### Host-Pathogen Interaction
 I apply Dual-RNA sequencing to study host-pathogen interactions.
 This involves inoculating cypress plants with Seiridium cardinale and extracting total RNA from infected tissues.
 The goal is to characterize the molecular pathways activated in resistant versus susceptible cypress clones post-infection.

-### Climate Change Effects
+### Climate Effects
-To understand the impact of climate change on the CCD pathosystem, I leverage California’s diverse climates.
+To understand the impact of climate breakdown on the CCD pathosystem, I leverage California’s diverse climates.
 I placed sets of cypress plants in three locations:

 - Coastal Area: Mediterranean climate with fog (18°C / 11°C)
 - Bay Area: Mediterranean climate with cool summer (22°C / 12°C)
 - Inland California: Mediterranean climate with hot summer (34°C / 14°C)

 Plants are inoculated, and total RNA is extracted from symptomatic tissues to identify genes involved in the infection under different climatic conditions.
-This research aims to predict the impact of climate change on cypress trees.
+This research aims to predict the impact of climate on cypress trees.

 ## Research Sites Map
 _This map shows were the experiment sites are located._